 A content creative brief is used to provide writers and designers with the information they need to successfully produce a piece of content.
 This type of creative brief is typically for planning larger pieces of content like ebooks, whitepapers, or case studies — but you could use them to plan more routine content like blog posts as well.
 It is important to include details like research, background, and examples that can help creators understand your company's point of view on the subject.

 Design creative brief

-This template is ideal for working with graphic design professionals.
-Design creative briefs set design teams up for success by ensuring designers understand the brand and the target customer as well as elements like tone, look and feel, and desired reaction.
-A detailed and thorough design creative brief will lead to successful deliverables — whether the design work is for a new landing page, a billboard, or redesigned client logo.
+This template is helpful for working with graphic design professionals.
+Design creative briefs set you up for success by ensuring designers understand the brand and target customer as well as elements like tone, look and feel, and desired reaction.
+A detailed and thorough design creative brief will help produce high-quality design for everything from a new landing page to a billboard.

 Video creative brief